codeforequity-at/botium-core/README.md

 ## News

+* __2019/10/13__ We are now at over 35.000 downloads of Botium Core - thanks to our awesome community!
 * __2019/01/20__ Chatbots are driving the industry.
 With Botium we are driving chatbots.
 After months of hard work we are finally there: we are proud to announce the __general availability of the newest Botium Stack member, the Botium Box__.
 Check out some game changing features for testing and training of chatbots with our [Community Edition](https://medium.com/@floriantreml/chatbot-testing-done-right-botium-box-available-now-550e40d3bdd0)!